angela1C/Data-Representation-Project-2020/README.md

 - `deactivate` to leave the virtual environment and go back to using the system wide environment.

 ---

 ## How to use the web application:

+### Retrieving data from the <https://data.gov.ie>.
 There are three DAO files.
-1. `openDAO` calls the  <data.gov.ie> open data portal using the three `_list` actions to retrieve the lists of tags, publishers and dataset names.
+1. `openDAO.py` calls the  Irish open data portal at <https://data.gov.ie>  using three (CKAN) `_list` API actions to retrieve the lists of tags, publishers and dataset names and populate the MySQL database tables.
-2. `dataDAO` allows the user to interact with any of the database tables.
+2. `dataDAO.py` allows the user to perform CRUD operations on any of the MySQL database tables.
+The user can  retrieve records for datasets, tags or tags matching a query.
+Authorised users can update or delete records.
-3. `searchDAO` calls the <data.gov.ie> open data portal using the `package_search` action together with a query parameter in response to a request from the user.
-This file could be developed further to allow the user to call the api using other api action calls that also require parameters.
+3. `searchDAO.py` calls the Irish open data portal at <https://data.gov.ie>  using the `package_search` API action together with query parameters in response to a request from the user.
+This allows a user to find more specific details about a dataset including the URL from where the dataset itself can be retrieved.

-The `openDAO` file contains functions to call the <data.gov.ie> open data portal.
+The `openDAO.py` file contains functions to call the <https://data.gov.ie> open data portal.
 The API url is https://data.gov.ie/api/3/action/.
 The three API actions used are `organization_list`, `tag_list` and `package_list`.
-There are no query parameters required for these 3 api calls.
+There are no query parameters required for these 3 API calls.
-* https://data.gov.ie/api/3/action/package_list is used to retrieve the list of all datasets (known as packages) available on the open data portal.
+  * <https://data.gov.ie/api/3/action/package_list> is used to retrieve the list of all datasets (known as packages) available on the open data portal.
-* https://data.gov.ie/api/3/action/tag_list is used to retrieve a list of tags.
+  * <https://data.gov.ie/api/3/action/tag_list> is used to retrieve a list of tags.
-* https://data.gov.ie/api/3/action/organization_list is used to retrieve a list of organizations or publishers.
+  * <https://data.gov.ie/api/3/action/organization_list> is used to retrieve a list of organizations or publishers.

-The python script calls the API url using the `requests` library which returns JSON data.
+The Python script `openDAO.py` calls the API url using Python's `requests` library which returns JSON data.
 This is parsed and sent to the MySQL database.
 - The server file `application.py` contains three routes that can trigger these functions at  `/orgs_load`, `/tags_load` and  `/dataset_load`.
 An `admin` user needs to be logged in to trigger these functions.
 You can also go  directly to the `/admin` route to load these tables.
-- The `openDAO.py` file also contains code to truncate the database tables before calling the api so as to avoid duplicate data being stored in the table.
+- The `openDAO.py` file also contains code to truncate the database tables before calling the API so as to avoid duplicate data being stored in the table.
 The tables are named `org_list`, `tag_list` and `dataset_list`.
-The calls to the API returns JSON files containing  the lists of organizations or publishers who provide datasets on the open data portal, list of tag words and list of the names of the datasets.
+The calls to the API returns JSON files containing  the lists of organizations (publishers) who provide datasets on the open data portal, list of tag words and list of the names of the datasets.

-Once the data has been downloaded to the database from <data.gov.ie>, the JSON data can be viewed in the browser.
+Once the data has been downloaded to the database from <https://data.gov.ie>, the JSON data can be viewed in the browser.
 There are also webpages for viewing and finding tags, publishers or datasets.
 The links are available in the navigation bar of the webpages.

-#### Tags:
+### Search for 'Tags' relating to a dataset:
 - The list of  `tags` is available at `/tags` in JSON format.
 - Select `Tags` from the navigation bar to enter a search for a tag.
 Without entering a query, you will get a list of all the tags.
 There are over 8,600 tags so this is a long list.
 Use the form to narrow the search.
 The `%` can be used as a wildcard.
 For example use `a` to find all tags beginning with the letter `a`, use `air` to find all tags beginning with `air`, use `%air` to find all tags containing `air`.
 Refresh the page if you want to search again as the tags are appended to the end of the table or scroll down the page.